 Meanwhile, Eliza Richards had a son in 1854 but the father remains a mystery.
 She named the boy, Robert Smith Richards.

-Within two years, in 1857, she married farmer Matthew Cooper of Screveton and they had three children of their own; Mary, Elizabeth and Joseph.
+Within two years, in 1857, she married farmer Matthew Cooper of Screveton and they had a child of their own, Mary.

 Matthew appears to have been the “business brains” of the family and over the next 40 years built up his farm by acquiring land as it became available.
 It is interesting to note that in 1885 he advertised himself as a brickmaker as well as a farmer.